More military veterans are asking our law firm a common question related to the 3M combat earplug lawsuit, the payouts for each individual.

 Schmidt National Law Firm is still accepting 3M Earplug Claims for any veterans that are experiencing hearing loss, tinnitus or ringing in the ears Use this 100% Secure Claim Form to start the claims process.
 We expect a large cash settlement payouts from these 3M claims.

 Are you experiencing hearing impairment after serving in the US military?

-3M earplug lawsuit individual payout, How much money page updated on May 28, 2021 for second 3M bellwether verdict.
+3M earplug lawsuit individual payout, How much money page updated on June 18, 2021 for the third 3M bellwether verdict.